 In October 2016 I flew Emirates Business Class from London Heathrow to Cape Town via Dubai.
 The first leg of the journey from London Heathrow to Dubai was on an A380 and the second leg from Dubai to Cape Town was on a Boeing 777-300.
-Emirates features in my top 10 best airlines for longhaul Business Class and I have also previously reviewed the Emirates business class on the Boeing 777 and on the Emirates A380 previously along with Emirates in First Class.
+Emirates features in our top 10 best airlines for longhaul Business Class and we’ve also previously reviewed the Emirates business class on the Boeing 777 and on the Emirates A380 previously along with Emirates in First Class.

 A380 Cabin Facilities and Seating

 The Airbus A380 is the world’s largest commercial passenger aircraft and is famous for being a “double-decker” with the upper deck extending along the entire length of the fuselage.
 It is also impressively green, with the lowest emissions per passenger of any large aircraft, and is 50% quieter than the Boeing 747-400 range.
 Emirates has 80 A380s in their fleet, and they travel to some 40 destinations.